Skip to main content

 Lots of ordinary household products can be poisonous.

-Types of poison include:
+Some common types of poison include:

 You can reduce the risk of poisoning by keeping products out of your child's reach and sight.

-The National Poisons Information Centre (NPIC)
+Urgent advice: Contact the National Poisons Information Centre (NPIC) immediately if:

-If you think your child may have been poisoned, they can tell you when to get urgent medical attention.
+They can tell you when to get urgent medical attention.

-Phone the poisons information line on 01 809 2166
+Phone NPIC: 01 809 2166

 Medicines and vitamins